 Whether you want to save money or get the kids to eat vegetables the creative way, edible gardening is becoming the thing to do.
-Only grow what you like to eat, don’t plant tons at once, and think about the cost effectiveness of what you plan to plant: onions are so cheap you might as well continue buying.
-Leeks are quite expensive and are easy, so a good choice.
-Aubergines, red peppers and sprouts for example, are for the dedicated growers.
+Only grow what you like to eat, don’t plant tons at once, and think about the cost-effectiveness of what you plan to plant: onions are so cheap you might as well continue buying.
+Leeks are quite expensive and are easy, so they are a good choice, whereas aubergines, red peppers and sprouts are for the more dedicated growers.

 Cultivate your soil before planting – you’ll need grit for clay soils, or if it’s chalky or sandy, you’ll need good organic matter.
-Buy top soil if necessary, because bagged compost won’t hold your veggies well enough.
-For future soil improvements, nail together scrap wood or buy a compost bin for all your grass cuttings, vegetable peelings, prunings etc. Remember, you need to access your compost from the bottom!
-Come autumn, stuff fallen leaves in old compost bags for more homegrown soil improver.
-And don’t plant the same crops on the same patch year on year, it’s best to rotate your patch.
+Buy topsoil if necessary because bagged compost won’t hold your veggies well enough.
+For future soil improvements, nail together scraps of wood or buy a compost bin for all your grass cuttings, vegetable peelings, prunings etc. Remember, you need to access your compost from the bottom!
+Come autumn, stuff fallen leaves in old compost bags for more homegrown soil improvers.
+And don’t plant the same crops on the same patch year on year - it’s best to rotate your patch.

 Salad for leaves and hearts.
 Go for a variety so you have a splash of colour in your bowl!
 And rocket too.

 Kale, spinach and chard.
 Delicious and tender.
 Be careful of too much sun and beware of slugs!